-First-level internal appeals for urgent care claims may be filed verbally.
+First-level internal appeals for Urgent Care Claims may be filed verbally.
 All others must be filed in writing with the reviewer (by either U.S. mail or overnight delivery) to the address listed in the Contacts table in this chapter.

-Submit your first-level and subsequent appeals to CBA if your claim is denied and the drug or supply required prior authorization by CBA.
+Submit your first-level and subsequent appeals to CBA if your claim is denied and the drug or supply required Prior Authorization by CBA.

-Submit your first-level and subsequent appeals to CVS/caremark if your claim is denied and the drug or supply either required prior authorization by CVS/caremark or did not require prior authorization.
+Submit your first-level and subsequent appeals to CVS Caremark if your claim is denied and the drug or supply either required Prior Authorization by CVS Caremark or did not require Prior Authorization.

-First-level Internal Appeal Timeline Filing deadline Within 180 calendar days of the date you receive the written adverse benefit determination Urgent care Within 72 hours after the reviewer receives the appeal Pre-service Within 30 calendar days from the reviewer's receipt of the appeal When you will be notified of a determination Concurrent care Within the appeal time frames listed in this table for pre- service, urgent care or post-service claims as appropriate to the request Post-service Within 60 calendar days after the reviewer receives the appeal Determination extension period None permitted
+First-level Internal Appeal Timeline Filing deadline Within 180 calendar days of the date you receive the written Adverse Benefit Determination Urgent care Within 72 hours after the reviewer receives the appeal 140 Pre-service Within 30 calendar days from the reviewer's receipt of the appeal When you will be notified of a determination of a Within the appeal time frames listed in this table for pre- service, urgent care or post-service claims as appropriate to the request Post-service Within 60 calendar days after the reviewer receives the appeal Determination extension period None permitted